 Vitiligo can affect the skin on nearly every area of your body.
 At Cleaver Medical Group Dermatology, the dermatologists offer many ways to treat vitiligo, including utilizing Excimer lasers and narrow band UVB at several locations to help treat our patients with vitiligo.
 Treatments include topical creams, light therapy, and several others.
 The right treatment will minimize the appearance of vitiligo.
-Call Cleaver Medical Group Dermatology in Alpharetta, Canton, Cumming, Dahlonega, Dawsonville, Gainesville, Johns Creek and Toccoa, GA, today or schedule an appointment online to learn more.
+Call Cleaver Medical Group Dermatology in Alpharetta, Canton, Cumming, Dahlonega, Dawsonville, Gainesville, Lavonia, Johns Creek and Toccoa, GA, today or schedule an appointment online to learn more.

 Vitiligo affects the pigment in your skin.
 It can cause hypopigmentation, or loss of pigment, anywhere on your body.
 The condition typically shows up in patches around your body.
 It can also affect the color of your hair and nails.
 While some people experience vitiligo on one side of their body, others have widespread patches of lost pigment.